 Pullman is a dynamic center of higher education, research, and culture nestled among the beautiful rolling hills of the Palouse, a geographic area covering some 10,000 square miles in southeastern Washington and north central Idaho.

 Music, theater, film, and dance.
-From instrumental and vocal performances presented by WSU’s School of Music to a vibrant community theater scene, entertainment choices abound.
-Among the don’t-miss opportunities: Popular performers like Colbie Caillat, Mac Miller, and Taylor Swift.
+From instrumental and vocal performances presented by WSU’s School of Music to a vibrant community scene, entertainment choices abound.
+Among the don’t-miss opportunities: Popular performers like Colbie Caillat, Brett Eldridge, and Taylor Swift.
 Free movies in the Student Union every weekend.
 Live musical performances at downtown establishments.
 Concerts presented by the Washington Idaho Symphony.
 And much more.

 Intramurals.
 Participating in intramural sports is an exciting part of the Coug experience.
 Each year more than 6,000 individuals participate in 80+ intramural activities, including team sports like co-ed basketball and flag football and individual activities like indoor triathlons, tennis, and golf.

 Student recreation center.
 Students can take advantage of more than 200 pieces of cardio and weight equipment; seven courts for basketball, volleyball, and badminton; a 31-foot-high climbing wall; a five-lane lap pool; an elevated four-lane running/walking track; and much more.

 Outdoors.
 You’re more likely to need sunscreen than an umbrella when you head for an outdoor adventure here.
 With 172 sunny days and only about 21 inches of rain a year, the Palouse provides comfortable weather conditions most of the year for activities ranging from hiking and bicycling to rafting and disc golf.
 And when it snows—usually about 28 inches each year—there are ample opportunities for snowboarding, skiing, and building snowmen.

 Financial aid and scholarships

 We welcome students transferring from other colleges to WSU.
 We offer special academic advising and other student services, as well as transfer orientation sessions.